myshlee417/myshlee417.github.io/_pages/cv.md

 ***Hardware Security of Accelerators*** **:**
 As accelerators are widely used in mission-critical tasks, the importance of security gets larger.
 Although I extended Trusted Execution Environment to GPU and NPU in previous works, countless security weaknesses still remain.
-Therefore, I aim to increasing the security level to resist unintended operations.
+Therefore, I aim to increase the security level to resist unintended operations.

 ***Performance Improvement of Accelerators*** **:**
 Since machine learning requires speedy processing, the performance improvement of accelerators is crucial.